nya3jp/tast/docs/test_dependencies.md

 the test will run only on DUTs where all the conditions are satisfied.

 You can find the full list of supported conditions in the [hwdep package].

+Note that there are special kind of hardware dependencies, named `Model`, `SkipOnModel`, `Platform`, and `SkipOnPlatform`.
+With the dependencies, tests will be controlled based on the device type names, rather than the device characteristics.
+In general, it is recommended *not* to use these conditions.
+If it comes to your mind to use these conditions, it is recommended to reconsider whether there is an alternative (and more appropriate) condition.
+Examples of their expected use cases are:

+* There are known issue in a driver of a specific device, which cannot be fixed immediately.
+The test is stable on other models, and would like to be promoted to critical.
+* There is a test running as informational.
+Flakiness failures are found only on a few models, but the test is stable on other models.
+  With depending models/platforms, we can promote the test to most of devices, except ones where the test causes flakiness.
+  In this case, it is expected that an dedicated engineer is assigned to investigate the cause and its fix, and should be prioritized.

 [hwdep package]: https://chromium.googlesource.com/chromiumos/platform/tast/+/master/src/chromiumos/tast/testing/hwdep/